-Article 17 Legal consequences of the award
+Article 18 Legal consequences of the award

-- 1 On the full or partial approval of a Discovery proposal (award), the applicants become grantees of a Bridge Discovery project. - 2 Grantees must: - a. use the grant in accordance with the conditions set out in the ruling; - b. comply with the provisions stipulated in this call and all other rules that apply to the grant; - c. carry out the project work with due care, while respecting the rules of good scientific practice and upholding the relevant principles of the discipline in question, in particular its ethical guidelines.
+- 1 On the full or partial approval of a Discovery proposal (award), the applicants become grantees of BRIDGE Discovery. - 2 Grantees must: - a. use the grant in accordance with the conditions set out in the ruling; - b. comply with the provisions stipulated in this call and all other rules that apply to the grant; - c. carry out the project work with due care, while respecting the rules of good scientific practice and upholding the relevant principles of the discipline in question, in particular its ethical guidelines. - 3 In case of a single applicant, the grantee becomes the principal investigator.
+In a consortium with more than one applicant, one grantee becomes the principal investigator (according to Article 5, paragraph 2d) of the project and assumes its coordination, including scientific, administrative and financial aspects.